 However, with larger eye bags, attempting to add filler to camouflage it can make the under eye area look more voluminous.
 And will likely make the eye bags appear even larger than prior to treatment.

 Since fillers used in the under eye area are softer and less viscous, they also do not last as long as thicker fillers.
-Expect filler treatment for under eye bags to be repeated every 3-6 months.
+Expect filler treatment for under eye bags to be repeated every year.
 In contrast, removing eye bags surgically can last anywhere from years, decades, or can last permanently.

 While it doesn’t usually doesn’t occur in Dr. Prasad’s hands, swelling or bruising of the under eye area is commonly seen after injectable filler treatment for eye bags.
 The bruising is temporary, and can last about a week.
 Similarly, recovery from transconjunctival blepharoplasty done under local anesthesia also lasts about a week.
 The difference here is that blepharoplasty to remove eye bags lasts for years, or even permanently.
 While filler treatment will need to be repeated, and recovery from bruising may need to be repeated as well.